kamal-rahimi/GenderDetection/README.md

 ### predict.py
-Predict the gender of the person in an input image.
+Predict the gender of a person in an input image.

 Example usage:
 ```